DerekSelander/dsdump/docs/index.md

 * The `n_value` will give the virtual address *if the symbol is implemented locally*.
 * The `n_type` contains a whole bunch of information packed into 8 bits.
 For this particular case, the value 0x0f can be seen as a bit mask for `N_EXT` (0x01) and `N_SECT` (0x0e) (see header).
 The `N_EXT` says it's a "public" symbol (so you can [`dlopen`](http://man7.org/linux/man-pages/man3/dlopen.3.html)/[`dlsym`](http://man7.org/linux/man-pages/man3/dlsym.3.html) it), the `N_SECT` tells us that the symbol's Mach-O section is described in the `nlist_64`'s `n_sect` field.
 * As seen earlier, the `n_strx` (last hex column) will provde an index into the array of characters for the symbol's name.
-* The `n_sect` will indicate where the symbol is located in the Mach-O executable starting at index 1 (not 0 like most arrays).
-Confirm this with the following experiment:
+* The `n_sect` will indicate where the symbol is located in the Mach-O sections which starts at index 1 (not 0 like most arrays).
+Confirm this is true with the following experiment:

 ```bash
 lolgrep:/tmp$ otool -l ex3 | grep sectname